JuanTenopala/Project_4/README.md

 ## Visuals
 One or more of the following:
-- A bubble chart displaying the quantity of medals
 - A table displaying the results of the ML model
+- Line charts showing the comparison between ML models results
+- A bubble chart displaying the predicted quantity of medals

 ## Project components